yuyatinnefeld/yuyatinnefeld.github.io/docs/_posts/2024-01-17-istio-hands-on-pt3.md

 ![Traffic splitting](/images/post-20240117/traffic-routing.png)

-##### Deploy A/B Test for reviews app
+##### Deploy A/B Test for Reviews App
 A more nuanced approach to A/B testing can be achieved by utilizing the `match` capability in the virtual service manifest.
 Specifically, we can activate a particular version based on specific scenarios.
-In this example, we introduce a scenario where the response header includes a variable called `end-user` under the URL path `/login` at http://microservices-yuya.com:31226.
+In this example, we introduce a scenario where the response header includes a variable called `end-user` under the URL path `/login` at http://microservices-yuya.com:31586.

 ```bash